 The MOU further details how, together with government and industry stakeholders, APAS and REFIRE plan to support green innovation and industry in Hong Kong through new product demonstrations, public forums, development of hydrogen technology best practices, and knowledge exchange.
 REFIRE is market leader by commercial vehicle deployment in mainland.

-Hong Kong Automotive Platforms and Application Systems (APAS) R&D Centre was established in 2006 by the Innovation and Technology Commission of the HKSAR Government under the auspices of the Hong Kong Productivity Council (HKPC).
+APAS was established in 2006 by the Innovation and Technology Commission of the HKSAR Government and hosted by the Hong Kong Productivity Council (HKPC).

 About REFIRE